Why Is Your Blue Yeti Mic Echoing? 5 Causes and Fixes

 Speak Softly

-You can also try to speak softer and increase the microphone’s gain.
+You can also try to speak softer and increase the microphone’s gainOpens in a new tab..
 The Blue Yeti microphone has central gain control, which allows you to adjust sensitivity conveniently.
 Lowering your voice will minimize, or hopefully eradicate, room echo, while increasing sensitivity will ensure that the microphone still picks up the sound of your voice.

 As a general rule, microphone gain should be set as low as possible.
 It would be best if you only increased gain to ensure an adequate sound level goes into the mic.
 Setting the gain too high can lead to distortion or audio clipping and the microphone picking up unwanted noise.